Your Retina Ohana

 Optical Coherence Tomography

-This particular test takes cross-sectional pictures of your retina.
+This test takes cross-sectional pictures of your retina.
 This is the most common type of test we do at our office.
 It is important for us to perform this test because it tells us the thickness of your retina which can indicate how much fluid you have inside or under your macula.
 This test is non invasive.

 Fundus Photos